sebelga/gstore-node-docs/model/get.md

 ## get\(\)

+Get one or multiple entities from the Datastore.
 Retrieving an entity **by key** is the fastest way to read from the Datastore.
 This method accepts the following arguments:

 ```js